 57 Bis Rue de Babylone,

 Located in the southwest of the city centre.
-Certainly one of the original monuments to see in Paris, La Pagode was erected in 1896 to the designs of architect Alexandre Marcel.
-It was built by the manager of the department store Bon March for his wife on the land next to their house, a real pagoda in a lavish Japanese style used as a ballroom.
+Certainly one of the original monuments to see in Paris, La Pagode was erected in October 1896 to the designs of architect Alexandre Marcel.
+It was built by a Mr. M. Morin, the manager of the department store Bon March, as a wedding present for his wife on the land next to their house.
+A real pagoda (some features imported from Japan) in a lavish Japanese style, it was used as a ballroom.
 But they quickly divorced and the pagoda was hired for events.

-It turned to a 400 seat movie house in 1930.
-A projection booth was built at the rear side and beautiful glass windows were darkened by simple wood panels and additional building constructed on a part of the garden was used as the lobby.
+It was converted to a 400-seat cinema in March 1931.
+A projection booth was built at the rear side of the building and beautiful glass windows were darkened by simple wood panels.
+An additional building constructed on a part of the garden was used as the lobby.

 In the 1950’s and 1960’s, La Pagode was a simple district movie house showing second run movies.
 Every Thursday, I remember the children’s matinee with Laurel and Hardy movies and cartoons.